gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.5.0/install/install-on-aws-script.md

 ## 1. Get your AWS credentials

-Please see [here](https://portal.aws.amazon.com/billing/signup#/start) on how to create your first AWS account.
-Once you have access to an account, you can follow [these steps](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) on how to obtain valid credentials.
+You need an [AWS account](https://aws.amazon.com/).
+Once you have access to an account, follow [these steps](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) to obtain valid credentials.

 ```bash
 export AWS_ACCESS_KEY_ID=...